purplebarber/backpack.tf-ws-service/README.md

     ```bash
     pip install -r requirements.txt
     ```
-+ Update the json file with your specific settings and preferences
++ Update the json file with the api token and mongo settings
+  + Prioritized items are items that get their snapshots retrieved more frequently (useful if you are making a custom-pricer and want to keep the prices of certain items up to date)

 + Run the main.py script (ensure you have a mongodb instance running too):
     ```bash